aquaULB/book_solving_pde_mooc/_sources/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 plt.style.use('../styles/mainstyle.use')
 ```

-In this notebook we extend the concept of finite differences to higher order derivatives.
+In this notebook we extend the concept of finite differences to higher-order derivatives.
 We also discuss the use of Python `functions` and finally we describe how to construct matrices corresponding to the finite-difference operators.
 This is very useful when solving boundary value problems or eigenvalue problems.

 ## Higher order derivatives